23 Animals With Long Necks

 This impressive creature can only be found on a few Indonesian islands: Komodo (where it got its name), Flores, Rinca, and Gili Motang.

-It’s quite remarkable, with a length of around 10 feet and weighing over 100 pounds, making it the largest living lizard species known to us.
+It’s quite remarkable.
+At around 10 feet long and weighing over 100 pounds, it is the largest living lizard species known to us.

 Similar to other lizards, the Komodo dragon has specific dietary preferences.
 It primarily feeds on invertebrates, birds, and even mammals.

-Due to its substantial size, it sits confidently at the top of its food chain, being an apex predator.
+Due to its substantial size, it is an apex predator that sits confidently at the top of its food chain.

 Unfortunately, the Komodo dragon is endangered, which explains why its habitat is limited to these islands.